Marden Henge: Ritual and symbolic functions

+Comparative significance within the henge tradition

+Marden henge, along with Avebury, Durrington Walls and Mount Pleasant, constitute the four known super-large henges in the UK.
+As the largest henge ruins known in the UK at present, Marden is far larger in scale than Avebury and Durrington Walls.
+Compared with the other three, Marden henge has no huge stones.
+Instead, it is mainly made of earth and some wooden structures.
+The layout of Marden henge is also significantly different from the other three.
+The enclosures of the Avebury and Durrington Walls ruins are nearly circular, reflecting the form of the surrounding terrain.
+However, the shape of Marden henge's enclosure is not symmetrical and forms a certain response with the river.

+Marden henge is close to the River Avon, and part of the wall directly utilizes the river as the boundary line.
+Richards (1996) said that Marden henge has a very close relationship with the circular building and the river.
+In addition, this site relying on the edge of the river might also represent a metaphor and can be regarded as an imitation of the river cliff.
+This indicates that Marden henge may embody a unique understanding of water sources, terrain and space.
+In consequence, a comparison with other henges reveals that Marden places greater emphasis on integration with the natural landscape.

 Archaeology

 The area was designated as a scheduled monument in 1953.
 The site was excavated by Geoff Wainwright in 1969; he excavated the north entrance and found a timber circle, and Grooved ware pottery, similar to Durrington Walls.
 The finds are at Wiltshire Museum in Devizes, where there is also a small display.

 In 2010, the henge and surrounding area were investigated through aerial, geophysical, and field survey.
 During the dig, a Neolithic building was discovered, described as the best preserved Neolithic building in England.

 The site is included in a three-year investigation of the Pewsey Vale, beginning in 2015, by the Department of Archaeology at the University of Reading.